for South African Citizens Travelling Abroad

 - When travelling by public transport have the correct amount of cash at hand, take care when you hand over the money and keep your eye on it.

-- If secure, keep your passport, travellers' cheques and extra cash in the hotel safe.
+- If secure, keep your passport, travelers' cheques and extra cash in the hotel safe.
 Alternatively wear it in a money belt under your clothing and keep only the money you intend using in your pocket/handbag/wallet.

 - Know where you are going.
 Keep a map with you and consult it regularly.
 Make sure that you have the contact details of where you are staying on your person at all times.